signalfx/signalfx-python-tracing/scripts/README.md

-Other package installers are expected to be supported in the future, and if you have one you'd like us to support, please feel free to open a GitHub issue.  `sfx-py-trace-bootstrap` is our preferred installation utility, but if you'd rather manage your instrumentations manually, we also suggest using the provided [package extras](../README.md#library-and-instrumentors).
+Other package installers are expected to be supported in the future, and if you have one you'd like us to support, please feel free to open a GitHub issue.  `sfx-py-trace-bootstrap` is our preferred installation utility, but if you'd rather manage your instrumentations manually, we also suggest cloning this repo and using the provided [package extras](../README.md#library-and-instrumentors).